Permafrost/Tundra/README.md

 ### tundra.http:client

 Provides an [HTTP] client for issuing requests against [HTTP] servers.

 #### Inputs:

 * `$request` is an IData document containing the parameters required for making an [HTTP] request to an [HTTP] server.
+  * `uri` is the [URI] the request will be sent to.
+  * `method` is the [HTTP] method for the request, a choice of: `get`, `post`, `head`, `put`, `delete`, `options`, or `trace`.
+Defaults to `get`.
+  * `content` is a string, byte array, input stream, or `IData` document used as the body of the request.
+If an `IData` document is specified for a get request, the elements are encoded as query string parameters in the request [URI].
+If an `IData` document is specified for a post or put request, the elements are encoded as form parameters in the request body.
+  * `encoding` is an optional character set used to encode the given content if provided as a string.
+  * `authority` are optional credentials for the request.
+  * `headers` are the [HTTP] headers sent with the request.
+  * `query` are optional query string parameters to be added to the request [URI], provided separately for convenience.
+  * `timeout` is an optional timeout duration for the request specified as an XML duration string.
+Defaults to 60 seconds.
+  * `session` is an optional choice of `new` or `reuse`, and determines whether a new [HTTP] connection is established for this request or whether an existing pooled [HTTP] connection can be used for this request respectively.
+Defaults to `new`.
 * `$service` is an optional custom [HTTP] response handler service, which implements the `tundra.schema.http.response:handler` specification, and can be specified when the standard `tundra.http.response:handle` service does not suffice.
 The standard handler does the following:
   * checks the [HTTP response code] is < 400, and throws an exception when it is not
   * normalizes the response header keys to lower case